Inspired Self-Exploration with Class Selection

 A prompted, digital vision boarding activity that encourages self-identity growth

-Check out the final prototype
+Check out the finale?

 How did this impact our client?